LBGC-CFB/SPiP/README.md

 ---

-SPiP is a decisional tree running a cascade of bioinformatics tools.
+SPiP is a randomForest model running a cascade of bioinformatics tools.
 Briefly, SPiP uses SPiCE tool for the consensus splice sites (donor and acceptor sites), MES for polypyrimidine tract between -13 and -20, BPP for branch point area between -18 and -44, an homemade score to research cryptic/de novo activation and ΔtESRseq for exonic splicing regulatory element until to 120 nt in exon

 SPiP is available for Windows OS at https://sourceforge.net/projects/splicing-prediction-pipeline/